-As a professional in the design-build space, you may wonder if you really need to have a Facebook strategy.
+As a professional in the design-build space, you may wonder if you really need to have a Facebook strategy when marketing building materials.
 Short answer: yes.
 Having a presence on Facebook has the potential to bring many opportunities to the table.
 Builders, contractors and architects, no matter what the organization’s size, can “join the conversation” with a minimal investment of time.
 In addition, it affords your company or brand the opportunity to be seen as an organization that cares what’s happening in the lives of its followers – whether those are customers, other industry professionals or prospects.

 When you set up a Facebook business page, Facebook visitors can view your contact information, engage with your posts and articles, ask questions, interact with other industry professionals who follow your page, and invite you to follow their feeds as well.
 You also have the option of running ads, which can be highly targeted to help ensure you reach the audiences with which your products, services and messages will resonate.

 If you want your company or brand to be more engaging on Facebook, check out the tips below:

 First of all, make sure your Facebook page is verified!
 It’s easy to do, and adds credibility.

 Once verified, take advantage of Facebook Insights.
 This tool will allow you to segment your audiences and more effectively tailor your messages.
 It can also help to guide the quantity and timing of your posts.
 One thing to keep in mind: more posts don’t necessarily equate to higher engagement.
 Posting 3-4 times per week is often adequate and will help to avoid audience “fatigue.”

 You can also use Facebook groups to fine tune your messages.
 People who join Facebook groups have more than a passing interest in a particular topic and are more likely to be responsive to messaging specifically tailored for that subject.